Do you find it difficult to be confident as an artist?

 As artists, we can be extremely vulnerable and insecure about our art.
 This could lead to us missing out on huge opportunities just because we feel we’re not good enough.

-I know a lot of lovely artists on Instagram that create art for free and don’t want to sell their artwork because they feel no one will buy their work.
+I know a lot of lovely artists on Instagram that create art for free and doesn’t want to sell their artwork because they feel no one will buy their work.
 But this is not the correct way to grow as an artist.

-This lack of confidence will not only lead to procrastination but also self-doubt, anxiety and eventually depression.
+This lack of confidence will not only lead to procrastination but also self-doubt, anxiety, and eventually depression.
 Don’t go down that rabbit hole.

 In this post, I share 10 ways on how you can build your confidence as an artist.

 1. Write down your goals, each day

 This is the first little step you have to take to build your confidence.

 I have a beautiful Rifle Co Planner that I use every day.
 I write down all my mini-goals each morning when I wake up.
 Whether it’s creating a new item for my shop, or creating a new service to sell to my clients, or completing pre-existing work, or posting on my Social Media, I write it all down.